maskedv/maskedv.github.io/readme.md

 # About

-this creates a static website for maskedv.com since NuxtJS and NextJS failed on me
+This creates a static website for maskedv.com since NuxtJS and NextJS failed on me

 # Dev guide